hanabi/hanabi.github.io/Empty_Clues.md

   * In a 3-player game, it is possible to give an empty clue as a 2-for-1.
   * In a 4-player game, it is possible to give an empty clue as a 2-for-1 or a 3-for-1.
   * In a 5-player game, it is possible to give an empty clue as a 2-for-1, a 3-for-1, or a 4-for-1.
+* Unlike Hat-Guessing, it does not matter which player recieves a clue.
+If it is possible to give the empty clue to more than one player, then the clue should be given to the player that would benefit the most from the negative information.
+* Unlike Hat-Guessing, players do not have to blind-play their card immediately, because other players can generally derive what their action is from play priority (which is listed below).

 <br />